Introduction

 \]

-The covariance function \(\mathcal{K}\) must be a positive definite Mercer kernel to ensure that
+The covariance function \(\mathcal{K}\) is required to be a positive definite Mercer kernel:

 \[